FourjsGenero/tool_fgldeb/README.md

 ## Compilation in Genero Studio

-1. Load the fglped.4pw project
+1. Load the fgldeb.4pw project
 2. Build the project

 ## Usage

 ### Installation

-Before starting fglped, make sure FGLIMAGEPATH points to the icons directory.
+Before starting fgldeb, make sure FGLIMAGEPATH points to the icons directory.

 See [Genero BDL documentation](http://www.4js.com/download/documentation) for more details about FGLIMAGEPATH.